 The company's cash and cash equivalents and investments are held at a large Canadian financial institution, which has no known liquidity problems.
-Any cash maintained in Ecuador is held in a well-established bank.
+Any cash maintained in Ecuador is held in a wellestablished bank, with no known liquidity problems.
 The company's cash equivalent investments (presented as part of cash and cash equivalents) are comprised of financial instruments issued by a Canadian chartered bank, which carry a R1-High (DBRS) investment rating and are easily liquidated, as they mature daily.
 The company's largest concentration of financial assets, investments, is exclusively in an instrument of a Canadian Crown corporation and carries an R1-High (DBRS) investment rating and is easily liquidated.
 The company has no investments in asset-backed commercial paper.
 The company manages counterparty credit risk by regularly monitoring counterparty credit ratings.